philgzl/dsp-primer/README.md

 ![analog_discrete_digital](pics/analog_discrete_digital.png)

 Sampling and quantization is performed by a analog-to-digital converter (ADC).
-The digital signal can them be processed by DSP processors.
+The digital signal can then be processed by DSP processors.
 Once the signal has been processed, it can be converted back to a continuous signal by a digital-to-analog converter (DAC), if it should be used in the real world.
 In the real world, ADCs and DACs are widely embedded in many user products.

 E.g. the electrical signal produced by the microphone on a laptop is fed to a built-in ADC, and this signal can then be compressed by a DSP processor to be sent over the Internet.
-Conversely, a DAC converts the digital sound signals to continuous electrical signals so that they can be reproduced by the laptop speakers.
+Conversely, a DAC converts the digital sound signals to continuous electrical signals so they can be reproduced by the laptop speakers.

 A typical signal processing chain is depicted below.